 Third wave coffee as a term was first used by Trish Rothgeb back in 2002 in Roasters Guild Publication, which defined three coffee “waves”.

 An important feature of the third coffee wave is the characteristic of choice coffee and the creation of the Specialty Coffee of America.
-Defining coffee as “choice” and “non-choice” was an irreversible breakthrough in the evolution of the coffee industry.
-The quality of coffee has become very important and with it many other aspects such as the professionalism of the barista, the origin of the beans, roasting and transparency.
+The definition of “choice” and “non-choice” coffees was an irreversible breakthrough in the evolution of the coffee industry.
+Coffee quality became very important and with it many other aspects such as barista professionalism, origin of the beans, roasting and transparency.

 In the same vein, we can also speak of the roaster, who has transformed himself from a worker into a highly skilled specialist whose work now resembles that of a laboratory more than a factory.

 Another important characteristic of the third wave is the industry’s focus on sustainability throughout the supply chain.
-Various initiatives have emerged that promote economic sustainability, i.e. fair wages for farmers, but also ecological sustainability, i.e. an emphasis on cultivation without environmental consequences.
+Various initiatives have emerged that promote both economic sustainability, i.e. fair wages for farmers, and environmental sustainability, i.e. an emphasis on growing without environmental impact.

 Transparency

 The Third Wave’s focus on the entire coffee production chain, from farmer to barista, is one of its most significant components.
-Social responsibility is a strength of modern coffee culture, as the current generation of coffee professionals are beginning to feel a sense of responsibility for being the drivers at the end of the chain in a hugely trafficked industry.
-Even today, many farmers are still very poorly paid for their hard work and live under constant economic pressure.
+Social responsibility is a strength of modern coffee culture, as the current generation of coffee professionals are beginning to feel a sense of responsibility for being the drivers at the end of the chain in an extremely commoditised industry.
+Even today, many farmers are paid very below average for their hard work and live under constant economic pressure.

 The efforts of coffee professionals throughout the chain to improve this situation can be seen, for example, in the names of the coffees.
-Often you will not only find them under the label “Peru”, for example, but “Peru Elicer Diaz”, where, in addition to the country of origin, you will also find the name of the farmer and, in some cases, the way in which the coffee was processed.
+Often you will not just find them labelled, for example, ‘Peru’, but ‘Peru Elicer Diaz’, where, in addition to the country of origin, you will also find the name of the farmer and, in some cases, the way in which the coffee has been processed.

 Ultimately, the third coffee wave is about love, belonging and a passion for excellence and fairness.